 4. Learn the Language

 Another thing that opens a city up is learning a bit of the language early on.
 I was once inducting a new group of fifty teachers in Vietnam, and I gave them a quick language lesson.
-Afterwards, I asked the group, by show of hands, how many of them wanted to take Vietnamese language lessons.
+Afterwards, I asked the group, by a show of hands, how many of them wanted to take Vietnamese language lessons.
 Everyone’s hand shot up to join the class we were going to be offering employees.
 Only four of them actually appeared in the first class and after six months, I was still surprised by how many people didn’t even know how to count properly in Vietnamese.

 I’ve had mixed experiences learning the languages of the countries where I’ve taught.
 The countries where I’ve had the most success have been the ones where I made a concerted effort to start learning the language within my first week of arrival.
 You may feel foolish in the early days when trying to use it, but it is the best way to practice it.